 Fortunately, you can find websites where there are photos available that you can always use.
-Sometimes with acknowledgement of the source and sometimes even without any acknowledgement at all.
+Sometimes with acknowledgment of the source and sometimes even without any acknowledgment at all.

-If I had to recommend a website where it is best to get photos from, I can recommend the website Pixabay.com.
+If I had to recommend a website where it is best to get photos from, I could recommend the website Pixabay.com.

 Once you have found an image on this website that you would like to use, you can check out the license on the right side and what you need to do to be allowed to use the image.
 See the example below: